 While BREEAM is a voluntary standard, there are a number of drivers for undertaking a BREEAM assessment, including:

 local development frameworks via planning authorities specify BREEAM ratings to be achieved to demonstrate the sustainability of developments.
 For example, in Wales, all new non-residential developments (over 250m2) promoted or supported by the Welsh Government or its sponsored bodies must achieve BREEAM excellent, or an equivalent quality assured scheme.
 In March–May 2016, the Welsh Government consulted on incorporating aspects of the previous Sustainable Buildings National Planning Policy into the Building Regulations in Wales.
-Respondents unanimously agreed that a regulatory approach to responsible sourcing was not preferable but that there was a good opportunity available to further promote responsible sourcing
+Respondents unanimously agreed that a regulatory approach to responsible sourcing was not preferable but that there was a good opportunity available to further promote responsible sourcing and the numerous schemes that certify products throughout the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.